This chef closed her high-pressure kitchen to make innovative ice creams by the lake

 Life on a pristine summer lake in Maine seems to suit Kern Desjarlais.

 “The world is moving so fast,” she says.
 “We are all connected all the time.
 But cell service here is not great, so people can’t be looking at their phones all day.
-When you’re at Sabbathday Lake you have to focus on where you are.
+When you’re at Sabbathday Lake, you have to focus on where you are.
 This is a place you can come and forget about time.
 You can take a swim, stare at trees and cool off with an ice cream cone.
-Here you can just be.”
+Here, you can just be.”

 Ice cream-making tips